aathanor/ResearchSite/content/pri_complete_draft.md

 # The Immediacy of Recognition

-Genuine recognition often operates differently.
+Genuine recognition[^9] often operates differently.
 When you see a friend's face across a crowded room, there is typically no experienced interval of processing—no conscious search through memory files, no effortful comparison operations, no step-by-step matching procedure.
 The recognition appears immediate and complete.[^2]

 This immediacy suggests something qualitatively different from algorithmic matching.
 Consider the phenomenological difference between: